robert17/iotf-rtd/docs/gateways/java.rst

 Examples
 -------------
-* `MQTTApplicationDeviceEventPublish <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdeviceclient/src/com/ibm/iotf/sample/client/application/MQTTApplicationDeviceEventPublish.java>`__ - A sample application that shows how to publish device events.
+* `SampleRasPiGateway <https://github.com/ibm-messaging/iot-java/blob/master/samples/iotfdeviceclient/src/com/ibm/iotf/sample/client/gateway/SampleRasPiGateway.java>`__ - A Gateway sample that shows how to connect Raspberry Pi as Gateway.
+This sample is `explained in detail in this recipe <https://developer.ibm.com/recipes/?post_type=tutorials&p=9397>`__.